mgijsberti/styleguide-kss-phantomcss/README.md

 ## Installation

-In the root folder, folders test/scraper and test/report
+In the root folder, folders test/scraper and test/report execute

 ```shell
 npm install
 ```

-In test/styleguide
+In test/styleguide execute

 ```shell
  npm install
  bower install phantomcss
  bower install resemblejs
 ```
-## Start living styleguide
+## Start the example KSS Living Styleguide

 ```shell
 grunt styleguide
 ```

 Starts the style guide on http://localhost:1419.
 The source files and index.html of the living style guide are watched.
 The style guide shows the button with different styles.
-If you change the less files in app/src or the index.html in kss/template, the style guide is reloaded.
+If you change the less files in demo folder the style guide is reloaded automatically.

-Open a new terminal for the comparison of the changes in css.
-PhantomCss makes screenshots for each css element of the style guide, based on the markup of the less files.

 ## Test the living style guide

+Open a second terminal for the comparison of the changes in css.
+PhantomCss will procuce screenshots for each css selector of the style guide, based on the markup in the less files.

 The first step is to make a baseline.
-PhantomCss will generate screenshots in the test/report/screenshots folder.
-These screenshots will serve as a baseline.
+PhantomCss will generate the screenshots in the test/report/screenshots folder.
+These screenshots will serve as the baseline.

 ## Setup baseline